 This is something of a potential problem for HDR on mobile devices.
 The TV in your front room probably doesn't change its brightness.
 It's likely you set it to your preference and then it stays at that level.
 However, mobile devices use auto-brightness to change the display to suit the environment - it's darker in dark conditions, brighter in bright conditions.

 This will have an impact on how HDR content is displayed.
-Talking to Dolby, the company confirmed that they took into account these sorts of hardware factors with the aim of always delivering the best visual experience when watching Dolby Vision content.
+Talking to Dolby, the company confirmed that it takes into account these sorts of hardware factors with the aim of always delivering the best visual experience when watching Dolby Vision content.

 But you can mess with it.
 If you turn auto-brightness off and turn the display brightness all the way down, then you get a fairly dull result.
 The long and short of it is that you're best leaving your device on auto-brightness to get the best effect.